zhihui-dhc/aib-website/content/en-US/WHITEPAPER.md

 commitment of an invalid state may even be punishable by law or some external jurisprudence, if desired.

-### TMSP Specification
+### ABCI Specification

-TMSP consists of 3 primary message types that get delivered from the core to the application.
+ABCI consists of 3 primary message types that get delivered from the core to the application.
 The application replies with corresponding response messages.

 The `AppendTx` message is the work horse of the application.
 Each transaction in